Daniel-KM/Omeka-S-module-NoGoogleChromeFlockTracking/README.md

 Nginx and other servers are currently not supported.
 You can find details of config for them [here].

-Note that header must be added to any response, not only to the Omeka ones: if the assets (images, js, css…) are not protected, Google will add (or maybe not) the site in the visitor profile anyway.
+Note that the header must be added to any response, not only to the Omeka ones: if the assets (images, js, css…) are not protected, Google will add (or maybe not) the site in the visitor profile anyway.

 Installation